jaanga/terrain/readme.md

 2014-01-22 ~ Theo

-* de Farranti's 3 second data is online as PNG files
+* de Ferranti's 3 second data is online as PNG files
 * There is beginning to be a fair description of the issues and the benefits